AhmadYasi/Web-Games/README.md

 ***

 **TicTacToe** is a verses game against another player, the rules are simple, and whomever wins the battle will be the king or sultan of the holyland (Palestine).
+Each player will have three unit in their armies.
+The archers, cavelry, and swordsman.
+They represnt the health of an army the more you lose the more you are close to be beaten.

 <img src="https://github.com/user-attachments/assets/763cc0ef-ed2f-44c5-92c5-9fb9e5295646" alt="Screenshot 2024-07-24 151649" width="800">